Understanding Required Minimum Distributions at Age 73

 How Rollovers Affect Your RMD Calculation

-A rollover completed by December 31 affects the following year’s RMD.
-If you roll $200,000 from a 401(k) into your IRA on November 15, that $200,000 becomes part of your December 31 IRA balance and increases your RMD for the next year.
+Here’s a timing detail that matters more than most people realize.
+A rollover that lands before December 31 affects the following year’s RMD.
+So if you roll $200,000 from a 401(k) into your IRA on November 15, that $200,000 shows up in your December 31 balance and pumps up your RMD for next year.

 - Complete rollovers in January, not December

-- The funds won’t be in the December 31 balance
+- Those funds won’t be sitting in the December 31 balance

 - Your next RMD won’t include the rollover amount